-See "Unified Inventory Management Installation Overview" in UIM Installation Guide for more information about installing base cartridges.
-See "About Unified Inventory Management" in UIM Concepts for more information about engineering work orders and business interactions.
+See UIM Installation Guide for more information about installing base cartridges.
+See UIM Concepts for more information about engineering work orders and business interactions.

 About the Web Service Packaging

 The Service Fulfillment Web Service is packaged in the inventory.ear file, within the InventoryWS.war file.
 When the installer deploys the inventory.ear file, the Service Fulfillment Web Service is automatically deployed and ready to use.